Skip to main content

 3. Database Migrations: Use drizzle-kit generate for schema changes.

-4. ServiceAccount Permissions: Update charts/gyre/templates/rbac.yaml for new resources.
+4. ServiceAccount Permissions: Update charts/gyre/templates/role.yaml and charts/gyre/templates/clusterrole.yaml for new resources.

 6. Monaco Editor Lazy Loading: Loaded via dynamic import.
 Always check browser environment.